Approach

 3. AI Investment and Market Size

 Follow the money.
 Where capital flows tells you where the smart money sees returns.
-These numbers reveal the scale of the AI investment wave and, just as importantly, the collapsing cost curve that makes deployment accessible to firms of every size.
+These numbers show the scale of the AI investment wave, and the collapsing cost curve that makes deployment accessible to firms of every size.

 13. Global corporate investment in AI reached $67 billion in 2023, nearly 8x the 2020 level.
 This is not VC money or government grants.
 This is corporate spend on AI capabilities.
 The curve is steepening, not flattening.